Donate to the IAU

 The International Astronomical Union is registered in France as a not-for-profit organisation, under 1901 law, to promote and safeguard the science of astronomy in all its aspects, including research, communication, education and development, through international cooperation.

-We would like to thank our members very much for their generosity which has helped us, so far, support 43 projects targeting 45 countries around the world funded through the IAU’s Office of Astronomy for Development (OAD).
+We are grateful to our members for their generosity which has helped us, so far, support 43 projects targeting 45 countries around the world funded through the IAU’s Office of Astronomy for Development (OAD).
 Projects include:

 Virtual Classroom Under the sky, South America: online sessions to share pedagogical and methodological tools for teaching astronomy.
 Sessions are available on Youtube (in Spanish).